£20,000 Compensation in Disability Discrimination Claim

 During the course of the disability discrimination claim, Ms D’s employer disputed whether she was actually a disabled person as defined in The Equality Act.

-Stephen represented Ms D at a Hearing to decide on this issue, which was central to her claim.
+We represented Ms D at a Hearing to decide on this issue, which was central to her claim.
 At the Hearing, an Employment Judge decided in Ms D’s favour and confirmed that her condition did mean that she was a disabled person as defined in the Equality Act.

 At this point, Ms D’s employer started negotiations to settle the claim before reaching a Final Hearing.